 Where is Cenote Dos Ojos located?

 Cenote Dos Ojoys, also known as Two Eyes Cenote, is between Playa del Carmen and Tulum, Mexico, but closer to Tulum.
 It’s just a little bit south of Akumal.

 How do I get there?

-By car, Cenote Dos Ojos is a 40 minute drive South of Playa del Carmen.
+By car, Cenote Dos Ojos is a 40 minute drive south of Playa del Carmen.
 Turn right just after Xel-Ha onto the marked gravel road.

-A taxi to Cenote Dos Ojos should cost around 350 to 400 pesos (approximately 32-36 USD).
+A taxi to Cenote Dos Ojos from Playa del Carmen costs around 600 pesos one way (approximately 32 USD).

 Cenote Dos Ojos is also called Sistema Dos Ojos, Two Eyes Cenote, and Cenote 2 Ojos, and sometimes (incorrectly) spelled Cenote Dos Ojos.

 Love Cancun?
 Check out the best things to do in Cancun, our things to do in Cancun with kids, and our things to do in Cancun on a budget.